zachlankton/zwc-chat/README.md

 - 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
 - 🚀 **High Performance** - Built on Bun runtime for blazing-fast performance
 - 🎙️ **Speech Recognition** - Talk to the LLM instead of typing, say 'send message' to send it
+- 🗣️ **Text To Speech** - Listen to the LLM talk as the text streams in

 ## Tech Stack